About me

 Flexible digital prototypes

 I am highly adept at rapidly working with digital materials to create innovative digital prototypes to collect data, convey experiences, or demonstrate new viewpoints.
-My ability to process digital information quickly and accurately enables me to create prototypes of high fidelity that adhere to the latest best practices in the industry.
+My ability to move freely in the digital landscape and process digital information quickly and accurately enables me to create prototypes of high fidelity that adhere to the latest best practices in the industry.